Jill Goodacre

 Jill Goodacre Connick (born March 29, 1964) is an American actress and former model.
 She was one of Victoria's Secret's main models in the 1980s and early 1990s.
 She is married to singer Harry Connick Jr.

 Career

 Victoria's Secret

 Goodacre was a primary lingerie and hosiery model for the relatively new Victoria's Secret company in its mail-order catalogs and retail stores in the 1980s, and she appeared extensively in the catalogs.
-Goodacre, Stephanie Seymour and Dutch model Frederique helped Victoria's Secret grow from a new company to one of the world's giants in women's lingerie, hosiery, swimwear and clothing.
+Goodacre, Stephanie Seymour and Dutch model Frederique van der Wal helped Victoria's Secret grow from a new company to one of the world's giants in women's lingerie, hosiery, swimwear and clothing.

 Other media

 Goodacre appeared as herself in an episode ("The One with the Blackout") of the American sitcom Friends in 1994.
 Though billed as Jill Connick, she was called Jill Goodacre throughout the episode.

 She directed one of her husband's live performance videos (The New York Big Band Concert) in 1992, and she appears in several of his music videos.